TomMunoz3772/electroacPy/docs/02-ab-monopoles.md

 where:

 - `monopolePosition` can either be a numpy array of size `(nSource, 3)`, or a vector of vectors (e.g. `[[x1, y1, z1], [x2, y2, z2], ..., [xN, yN, zN]]`),
 - `acoustic_radiator` is defined in the same way as for `.study_acousticBEM()`.
-References to BEM still need to be set, even-though no mesh surface is radiating.
+References to BEM need to be set even-though no mesh surface is radiating.
 Hence, `ref2bem` can be given arbitrarily,
 - `meshPath` is optional: point source studies can be set with or without physical boundaries,
 - `domain` is set to `"exterior"` or `"interior"`, similarly to `.study_acousticBEM()`.